OliverDaviesCodes/Yoga-Studio/README.md

 see the attached Hybrid Mock-ups for the website here ---> I took it one step further than a basic wireframe when designing the site as it was my first website and thus created the hybrid mockups as seen below

+## Wireframes
+I used Balsamiq to create my wireframes.
+It is beginner-friendly and very easy to use.
+To better demonstrate the differences, I sort my wireframes by page and show the versions for mobile, tablet and desktop next to each other.

 !
 [Wireframe home page](/workspace/Yoga-Studio/assets/images/wireframe-1.png)

+### Differences in deployed version:
+ * Created fresh Navbar to cover top segment of all pages
+ * decreased Page selectors down from 4 to 3 to create more space on the page
+ * adjusted animation and font-styling in accordance to the design and flow of the website.

 !
 [Wireframe Activities page](/workspace/Yoga-Studio/assets/images/wireframe-2.png)
+### Differences in deployed version:
+ * Created fresh Navbar to cover top segment of all pages
+ * adjusted div sizing and spacing for a more aesthetic viewing
+ * removed some content on smaller screen sizes for aanti-cluttering

 !
 [Wireframe About page](/workspace/Yoga-Studio/assets/images/wireframe-3.png)
+### Differences in deployed version:
+ * Created fresh Navbar to cover top segment of all pages
+ * Changed initial image to work more with the colors of the site
+ * adjusted div sizing and spacing for a more aesthetic viewing
+ * removed some content on smaller screen sizes for aanti-cluttering
+ * implemented a responsivce google map to identify location and area

 !
 [Wireframe Contact page](/workspace/Yoga-Studio/assets/images/wireframe-4.png)

+### Differences in deployed version:
+ * Created fresh Navbar to cover top segment of all pages
+ * Changed initial image to work more with the colors of the site
+ * adjusted div sizing and spacing for a more aesthetic viewing
+ * implemented box shadowing on the form for a more visual effect

 !
 [Wireframe Booking page](/workspace/Yoga-Studio/assets/images/wireframe-5.png)

+### Differences in deployed version:
+ * Created fresh Navbar to cover top segment of all pages
+ * adjusted div sizing and spacing for a more aesthetic viewing
+ * implemented box shadowing on the form for a more visual effect

 ## User Experience (UX)